 If a VDOT district, MPO, or PDC that is not served by any existing model desires that a new model be created for their planning area, they should first contact the VDOT designated modeler to discuss their needs.
 If the planning area is adjacent or close to the area for an existing model, it is preferable to expand the existing model to include the additional planning area.
-For rural areas, transportation planning needs could potentially be addressed through the use of the Virginia Statewide Model (VSM) or other technical tools.
+For example, if the planning area is in a county whose neighboring county is part of an existing model, it makes sense to expand the existing model to include this planning area and areas in between.
+For rural areas, transportation planning needs could potentially be addressed through the use of the Virginia Statewide Transportation Model (VSTM) or other technical tools.